Hương Giang: Early life

-Huong Giang was born in Hanoi on 29 December 1992.
+Huong Giang was born in Hanoi on 29 December 1991.
 She had a tough childhood and used to struggle with dressing and talking like a girl as her community did not accept her.
 She is now one of the most successful Vietnamese pop singers, having entered the list of most popular pop singers.

+Pageantry

 She is best known as the first transgender singer to participate in the fourth season of Vietnam Idol, which contributed to her fame, similar to contestant Phuong Vy.
-She was the first transgender person to represent Vietnam at Miss International Queen in 2018.
-In 2014, she was a contestant on The Amazing Race Vietnam with her boyfriend, Criss Lai.
+She was the first transgender person to represent Vietnam and won at Miss International Queen in 2018.
+In 2014, she was a contestant on The Amazing Race Vietnam with her ex boyfriend, Criss Lai.

+In 2025 she became the first transgender person to be crowned Miss Universe Vietnam.
+She is also the first transgender person to represent an Asian country in the Miss Universe pageant franchise.